Armored Heart: L'Odeur de l'Amour

 “You trained them?
 Already?”

-“Oh, no. They were already trained, your grace.
+“Oh, no. They were already trained, Your Grace.
 But over the last week, I have not for the life of me been able to figure out what language they respond to.
 Now they respond to ours.”
 Ithella spoke with a certain warmth, Seeker thought.
 She’d grown fond of the animals over the last week of travel.

-“Would you like to keep one of them?” asked Seeker.
+“Would you like to keep one of them?”
+Asked Seeker.
 She suspected she and Lanri would need at least one of them in the coming weeks and months, if she couldn’t find the courage to take Lanri wherever they needed to go the fast way.
 But a priest needs a steed, and while these animals weren’t Astorian warhorses, they’d kept their calm in the face of the pack of wolves, and Ithella herself was obviously keen on them.

-“I believe I would, your grace,” said Ithella, and she sounded like she was barely suppressing her glee.
+“I believe I would, Your Grace,” said Ithella, and she sounded like she was barely suppressing her glee.

-As they traveled down the hill, each of them working the brakes for all they were worth, Seeker began to grow suspicious of the valley.
+As they traveled down the hill, each of them working the breaks for all they were worth, Seeker began to grow suspicious of the valley.
 Like most people, she knew the farther east one went, the fewer reasons there were to do so.
 But so close to a minor city, she would expect some activity, if only hunters scouring the bamboo hills for wild chickens, and carters ferrying food from those mythically lush farms they’d passed.

 She saw evidence of neither, and it worried her.
 The river, loudly racing down the same hill they were descending, was far too rapid to navigate.
 It couldn’t be that these farmers were moving their fruit that way.
 They had to use the road they were currently on.
 But that obviously wasn’t the case, either.
 It was grassy and firm, not the heinous series of quagmires it would be if anyone regularly used it.
 Eventually she asked, “have you seen anyone since we left the Unminded Lands?”